Common issues and Debugging

 1. VXLAN Setup Check List

 It is crucial to ensure that you can directly connect to the services or games you are hosting using their IPv4 address and port.
-For instance, in this setup documentation, the was accessible via 108.61.149.182:6900.
+For instance, in this setup documentation, the Ragnarok server was accessible via 108.61.149.182:6900.
 If your VXLAN tunnel is not functioning correctly, several potential causes may exist.
 Below are some best practices to follow to confirm that your service is properly set up and running.

 1.1.
 Verifying tunnel creation